qualvalordex/qualvalordex/README.md

 ### My current role is...

-developer of virtual assistants at Smarkio
+Tech Lead at D1 | Smarkio.

 ### and there my working stack is...